 Some of the causes of encephalitis in kids are:

 - Viruses are the main cause of encephalitis.
-Immunization and vaccinations against rubella, measles, mumps, and chickenpox lower the risk of these illnesses leading to encephalitis.
+But immunization and vaccinations against rubella, measles, mumps, and chickenpox lower the risk of these illnesses leading to encephalitis.

 - Infections from Lyme’s disease, rabies, and West Nile illness, etc., normally spread through mosquito bites, tick, animal and insect bites.
 Herpes Simplex virus causes cold sores and its leading to encephalitis is quite rare.
-Chickenpox and many other sicknesses can be contracted during a cough or sneeze through body fluids and can lead to mild encephalitis.
-During recovery.
+Chickenpox and many other sicknesses can be contracted during a cough or sneeze through bodily fluids and can lead to mild encephalitis during recovery.

-- Some viruses can cause diarrhoea, nausea, upper respiratory infection, and vomiting leading to complications like encephalitis.
+- Some viruses can cause diarrhoea, nausea, upper respiratory infection, and vomiting that may lead to complications like encephalitis.